klaas1979/tablesmith-like/README.md

 ### Chat Commands

 The chat commands `ts` and `tablesmith` can be used to call a table directly by using the standard call syntax as parameter.
 The enclosing brackets `[]` can be ommitted for convenience.

+### Tablesmith Links

+Links to Table calls including parameter values can be created with this link syntax:
+`@Tablesmith[CallSyntax]{Link Name}` or `@TS[CallSyntax]{Link Name}`

+Where `CallSyntax` must be in format defined above.
+This links can be embedded anywhere where FoundryVTT `@Marco` / `@Compendium` / ... links work.

+This links are useful to embed in JournalEntries RollTables or Chat Messages to have a shortcut to a Tablesmith call.

 ### API